bool(false)

 Q: How long does Gush Mints take to grow?

-A: Gush Mints seeds usually flower in 8–9 weeks, with harvest ready by late September or early October depending on your setup.
+A: Gush Mints strain usually flower in 8–9 weeks, with harvest ready by late September or early October depending on your setup.

 Q: What’s the best environment for growing Gush Mints?